 Most of the strain energy released in earthquakes is dissipated by breaking and crushing the rocks, by moving the adjoining blocks of the earth vertically and horizontally, and by creating heat.

-Vibrations caused by earthquakes with epicenters in places as far away as China, Alaska, Iran, the Philippines and Mexico City have been picked up by a recording instrument in a water well in Rolla, Missouri, which is monitored by staff with the division's Water Resources' Center.
+Vibrations caused by earthquakes with epicenters in places as far away as China, Alaska, Iran, the Philippines and Mexico City have been picked up by a recording instrument in a water well in Rolla, Mo., which is monitored by staff with the division's Water Resources' Center.

 Seismograph stations are located throughout the seven-state region surrounding the New Madrid Seismic Zone.
 The majority of these are operated by St. Louis University, which began recording earthquakes in 1908.
 Today, nearly 50 universities stations cover a six-state area.
 They record earthquakes in the New Madrid Seismic Zone and numerous earthquakes around the world.